 Lower prices are possible because of free local numbers, toll-free numbers, and inexpensive international calls.
 A traditional landline will never give you the same bang for your buck.

-4) Instant access to robust call features
+Access to robust call features

 - Advanced call forwarding